MatthewDulchinos/CMS/README.md

 GET /search:
 	Query parameters:
-		prase = the keyword or keywords that you want to search for a code with
+		prase = the keyword or keywords that you want to search for a code with.
+Seperate keywords with spaces
 	example: http://127.0.0.1:5000/search?phrase=colonography
 	example response:
 		[